 Design & Engineering

 Merkel eventually gave attention to engine design incorporating cam operated inlet valves where others were still using atmospheric valve designs.
 He also began to use ball bearings on the crankshaft early on.
 Though ultimately a failure, his ingenious spring operated starting system self-wound each time the engine started, ready for the next round of starting, a system small engine manufacturers experimented with in the 1960’s.
 Distinctive fuel tank shapes and the orange paint make Merkels immediately identifiable.
-Technically, Merkels were as advanced as any American motorcycle in their time, except perhaps the bevel drive overhead cam Cyclone.
+Technically, Merkels were as advanced as any American motorcycle in their time, except perhaps the rare bevel drive overhead cam Cyclone.

 Always considered a premium quality motorcycle, Merkel company had several owners and locations over the years.
 Originating in Milwaukee about 1902, Merkel’s company merged with Light Manufacturing and moved to Pottstown, Pennsylvania in 1909 and the name Flying Merkel was added.
 Then in 1911 Merkel Light was moved to Middletown, Ohio after Miami Cycle Manufacturing purchased the company but ceased manufacturing in 1917.